gnolang/blog/posts/2024-11-21_myg-13/README.md

 # The More You Gno 13: Test5, gnoverse and more

-This edition of The More You Gno is packed with updates and highlights.
+This edition of "The More You Gno" is packed with updates and highlights.
 Test5 testnet was launched; a new community space called gnoverse is now available.
 The mainnet launch milestone is up and the development is speeding up.
 It's an exciting time to be a part of the gno.land project.

 ## Test5 is live